silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/04_Campaigns.md

 # Campaigns overview

-[note]
-The Campaigns section of the CMS is new as of Silverstripe CMS 4 and therefore will continue to develop with functionality.
-[/note]

 Campaigns allow for a set of content types (like images and pages) on your site to be viewed and published as a collection.
 Items in a campaign could contain varying types of content including pages, files, data, content blocks, and forms.
 By default most content types can be added to a campaign but this will depend on how your data structures have been defined.

 Campaigns enable: